EDGE (telecommunication): EDGE modulation and coding scheme (MCS)

 The channel encoding process in GPRS as well as EGPRS/EDGE consists of two steps: first, a cyclic code is used to add parity bits, which are also referred to as the Block Check Sequence, followed by coding with a possibly punctured convolutional code.
 In GPRS, the Coding Schemes CS-1 to CS-4 specify the number of parity bits generated by the cyclic code and the puncturing rate of the convolutional code.
 In GPRS Coding Schemes CS-1 through CS-3, the convolutional code is of rate 1/2, i.e. each input bit is converted into two coded bits.
 In Coding Schemes CS-2 and CS-3, the output of the convolutional code is punctured to achieve the desired code rate.
 In GPRS Coding Scheme CS-4, no convolutional coding is applied.

 In EGPRS/EDGE, the modulation and coding schemes MCS-1 to MCS-9 take the place of the coding schemes of GPRS, and additionally specify which modulation scheme is used, GMSK or 8PSK.
 MCS-1 through MCS-4 use GMSK and have performance similar (but not equal) to GPRS, while MCS-5 through MCS-9 use 8PSK.
 In all EGPRS modulation and coding schemes, a convolutional code of rate 1/3 is used, and puncturing is used to achieve the desired code rate.
-In contrast to GPRS, the Radio Link Control (RLC) and Media Access Control (MAC) headers and the payload data are coded separately in EGPRS.
+In contrast to GPRS, the Radio Link Control (RLC) and medium access control (MAC) headers and the payload data are coded separately in EGPRS.
 The headers are coded more robustly than the data.

+Deployment

+The first EDGE network was deployed by Cingular (now AT&T) in the United States on June 30, 2003, initially covering Indianapolis.
+T-Mobile US deployed their EDGE network in September 2005.
+In Canada, Rogers Wireless deployed their EDGE network in 2004.
+In Malaysia, DiGi launched EDGE beginning in May 2004 initially only in the Klang Valley.

+In Europe, TeliaSonera in Finland rolled out EDGE in April 2004.
+Orange began trialling EDGE in France in April 2005 before a consumer rollout later that year.
+Bouygues Telecom completed its national deployment of EDGE in the country in 2005, strategically focusing on EDGE which is cheaper to deploy compared to 3G networks.
+Telfort was the first network in the Netherlands to roll out EDGE having done so by May 2005.
+Orange launched the UK's first EDGE network in February 2006.

+The Global Mobile Suppliers Association reported in 2008 that EDGE networks have been launched in 147 countries around the world.